Bibhavcodeverse/Team-Task-Manager/README.md

 ```
 *(Note: For strict production environments, `prisma migrate deploy` is preferred, but `db push` works perfectly for this assignment context).*

-Your application will now be live, fast, and fully functional on Railway!